Last updated on 23 December 2022

 14. Use Parallels to run Windows 10 on your Mac

 Parallels Desktop allows you to run Windows on your Mac as a virtual machine.
-You can use Windows without having to restart your Mac, move between operating systems, and you can even play Windows games.
+You can use Windows without restarting your Mac, move between operating systems, and play Windows games.

 15. Use Stacks to clean up your desktop